rebing/graphql-laravel/Readme.md

 Custom **middleware** can be defined for each query/mutation.
 Queries return **types**, which can have custom **privacy** settings.
 The queried fields will have the option to be retrieved **dynamically** from the database with the help of the `SelectFields` class.

-Can also generate a documentation of your API with `$ php artisan graphql:generate-doc`

 ## Installation

 #### Dependencies: